artalar/reatom/packages/jsx/README.md

 - `innerHTML`
 - `innerText`

-Atom-valued props create a reactive binding to an element's attribute/field.
+Atom- or function-valued props can be used to create reactive bindings to an element's attributes/fields.
 The binding is automatically disposed when the element is disconnected from the DOM.

 `children` prop specifies the inner content of an element, which can be one of the following:

 - `false`/`null`/`undefined` to render nothing
 - a string, a number, or `true` to create a text node
 - a native DOM node to insert it as-is
+- an atom or a function returning any option listed above

 ### Handling events